osamaishtiaq/osamaishtiaq.github.io/README.md

 **Datawarehousing and ETL Tool for Encompass DataConnect**
 * Built Datawarehousing and ETL Tool for EllieMae DataConnect
 * Built an algorithm that reads ElliMae Dataconnect mappings domain model path and auto creates relationships of each field and table
-* User can select diffrent fields from encompass and create custom tables to analyze data and perform important business decisions
+* User can select different fields from encompass and create custom tables to analyze data and perform important business decisions
 * Data updated when loans are updated in connected source encompass database
 * Dashboard for Important information
 * Custom calculation fields